hashb/chenna.me/_posts/2019-10-27-captain-s-log-stardate-26-0330-00.md

 3. Top executives resisted change

 It is probably not as simple as that but it is definitely the highlights of why they failed.
-On the otherhand, we see Microsoft manage to swing up with a change in leadership with Satya Nadella.
+On the other-hand, we see Microsoft manage to swing up with a change in leadership with Satya Nadella.

 ### Thu, 31 Oct 2019